 Invaluable Research Experience

-Star Long ’23 came to DePauw with plans to major in kinesiology, go off to graduate school and become a physical therapist.
-And so far, she’s right on track.
-With senior year – and grad school applications – fast approaching, Long has spent the past 10 weeks in one-on-one research with kinesiology professor Brian Wright, putting the final touches on her academic resume.
+Star Long came to DePauw with plans to major in kinesiology, go off to graduate school and become a physical therapist.
+Long spent the summer prior to her senior year conducting research with kinesiology professor Brian Wright.

-This summer, Long and Wright have been using motion capture to measure something familiar to almost anyone in Indiana: a free throw shot.
-By analyzing kinematic variables – how a free throw shooter’s body moves through the shot motion – they could learn not only how to improve someone’s technique, but also how to speed healing an injury that might affect performance.
+Long and Wright used motion capture to measure something familiar to almost anyone in Indiana: a free throw shot.
+By analyzing kinematic variables – how a free throw shooter’s body moves through the shot motion – they learned not only how to improve someone’s technique, but also how to speed healing an injury that might affect performance.

-“Not only am I learning how to conduct research,” Long said, “but I’m getting a head start on my senior thesis, and it will all help with grad school.”
+“Not only did I learn how to conduct research,” Long said, “but I got a head start on my senior thesis, which helped with grad school.”